snugel/cas-offinder/README.md

 ----------------

 * For reading/parsing FASTA files, the kseq.h library (developed by Heng Li) is used.

-  The kseq.h library is distributed under MIT licence.
+  The library is distributed under MIT licence.

   More informations on:
   http://lh3lh3.users.sourceforge.net/parsefastq.shtml